GarrettAnderson/weather-app/README.md

 ## Description

 This is a project that allows a user to look up the weather conditions in a specific city.
 User is able to enter a city and press a search button to get the current weather and five day future forecast for that city.
-The city is saved in local host to be
+The city is saved in local storage to be accessed at a later time period.

 ## Installation